 Believe us, we’ve been there too, and we understand that cleaning your sex toys is likely the last thing on your mind after you’ve been rocked by the glory of an epic orgasm.
 However, it is an essential consideration in the practice of safe sexual health and hygiene.

-The unfortuate truth of the matter is that the vagina, penis, and rectum harbor a myriad of bacteria, all of which can transfer to your sex toy and linger there, ready to cause infection if the toy isn’t properly cleaned after use.
+The unfortunate truth of the matter is that the vagina, penis, and rectum harbour a myriad of bacteria, all of which can transfer to your sex toy and linger there, ready to cause infection if the toy isn’t properly cleaned after use.

 Sharing Toys Between Partners

 It’s important to pay special attention when playing with others and sharing toys between partners.
 Because the pathogens that cause sexually transmitted infections can be transferred between individuals who use the same toy, it’s essential that you follow proper cleaning instructions or consider using barrier protection on the toys, such as condoms.

 Additional concerns arise when playing with anal toys, which introduce exposure to gastrointestinal bacteria such as E. Coli.
 If such bacteria come into contact with your urinary tract, you run the risk of infections such as urinary tract infections (UTIs).